arshad10244/OpenSwooleBoilerPlate/README.md

 ---
 ### JSON Schema and Validations
-This project uses [Opis JSON Schema](https://opis.io/json-schema/), this allows defining JSON schema for validation of data input.
+Validating user input within the controllers or middlewares is something I've never liked, bunch of if conditions, hardcoded regex don't look great, neither are easily scalable, this project uses [Opis JSON Schema](https://opis.io/json-schema/), this allows defining JSON schema for validation of data input.
 The validation is performed through a middleware that is always chained globally during boot, so you don't have to configure anything.
+Each route can either have its own JSON document that defines the input data schema, OR it can use a common schema, whatever fits the requirements.

 ` const SCHEMA_VALIDATION_RQST_METHODS ` defined in `config.php` controls which request methods should be validated against a schema, by default they are PUT, POST, PATCH